Until the Whole World Hears: Critical reception

 Until the Whole World Hears met with an overall mixed to positive response from critics.
 Several critics regarded the musical aspects of the album as mediocre or sub-par, while others praised the album's lyrical content.
 Jared Johnson of Allmusic gave the album four out of five stars and described it as a "powerful worship experience", but also stated that "some might wonder how a little more variety would sound from such experienced professionals ... the band's core sound continues to land in the AC cross hairs".
 Andrew Greer of CCM Magazine commented that the album "ups the musical ante a bit, with some borderline poetic verses and interesting musical riffs", but also commented that "many of these tracks still suffer from the 'Crowns Cliché Syndrome,' using lyrical Christian-ese to produce trite rhymes that seem hard-pressed to energize a ready-to-worship crowd".
 Robert Ham of Christianity Today criticized the album for using what he deemed as a repetitive musical formula, but also praised the song "Joyful, Joyful", which he compared to Coldplay's song "Viva la Vida", as well as Megan's Garrett's vocals on "Mercy".
 He concluded that Until the Whole World Hears "feels like a step backward creatively".
 At Cross Rhythms, Tony Cummings rated the album seven out of ten squares, saying "this album is a little disappointing considering some of the glories that prec [sic] it."

 Debra Akins of Gospel Music Channel.com said the album "follows successfully in the footsteps of its predecessors" and "should further solidify Casting Crowns as a staple artist for Christian music fans everywhere".
 Roger Gelwicks of Jesus Freak Hideout gave Until the Whole World Hears two out of five stars, opining that "Casting Crowns has come down to a whole new low, such that it could be their most unremarkable record to date" and that "it is almost insulting to the listener to believe that one is supposed to find this project profound or listenable".
-Paul Asay of Plugged In stated that "With appropriate apologies to the many talented and successful acts that straddle the secular and spiritual with their tunes, it's great to have a band that speaks to the Christian heart with such power and eloquence—without apology".
+Paul Asay of Plugged In (publication) stated that "With appropriate apologies to the many talented and successful acts that straddle the secular and spiritual with their tunes, it's great to have a band that speaks to the Christian heart with such power and eloquence—without apology".